ortegaVictorBe/modern-javascript-app/README.md

 ## Brief :clipboard:

-Previously i made a [Weather app (Under construction)](https://github.com/ortegaVictorBe/weatherApp.git), connecting to API [OpenWeather](https://openweathermap.org/api) , for display the daily wather and 5 days forecast, and i used a live city from a json file that contains a cities catalog :smoking: .
+Previously i made a [Weather app (Under construction)](https://github.com/ortegaVictorBe/weatherApp.git), connecting to API [OpenWeather](https://openweathermap.org/api) , for display the daily wather and 5 days forecast, and i used a live search city from a json file that contains a cities catalog :smoking: .

 ---